The Global Language of Business

 Traceability

-Check authenticity of products, information on ingredients and origin, increase consumer confidence and transparency in the flow of goods.
+Verify product authenticity, ingredient and origin information, increase consumer trust and transparency in the flow of goods.

 Security